A-Alexander-code/Python-101-for-Data-Science--Course/README.md

 ![](https://1drv.ms/u/s!At49W9LBxFG6dlPx-Fopzns_Qew?e=r9aejY)

-Personal resolution of the problems proposed in the course.
+Personal solving of the problems proposed in the course.